imlixinyang/FlashWorld/README.md

 If you have any questions, please contact me via [imlixinyang@gmail.com](mailto:imlixinyang@gmail.com).

-## Acknowledgement
+## Acknowledgements

-This work is done with [Hunyuan-World Team](https://github.com/Tencent-Hunyuan/HunyuanWorld-1.0)
+This work is done with [Hunyuan-World Team](https://github.com/Tencent-Hunyuan/HunyuanWorld-1.0).